darren-huang/pleco_anki/README.md

     1. if hsk_level_1 etc. cards are too easy, on Anki desktop you can click 'Browse' and filter for hsk_level_1 and delete/suspend those cards
     1. Anki has cloud support for saving progress, so make sure to sync & login
     1. good luck : \)!

+## Using the Code

+If you want to do anything similar or would like to make your own custom anki collections this is a great place to get started.

+### Auto Hot Key

+Under the filder `auto_hotkey_scripts` you can find `pleco_populate.ahk` the script defines functions for writing some mouse cursor positions to `mouse_positions.ini` and then clicking in those mouse positions in a very specific order and timing.
+It also reads text line by line from `backfil_todo_wordlist_file.txt`.

+### Python Scripts For Editting Anki APKGs

+Anki Apkg's under the hood are just zipped sqlite databases.
+You can find some pretty up to date sqlite schema for apkgs [here](https://github.com/ankidroid/Anki-Android/wiki/Database-Structure) which is a big help.
+All the code for processing the chinese words, comparing against the HSK 3.0 wordlist, and editting the Anki Decks is inside `DirectlyEditAnkiDecks.ipynb`. (note if you are trying to edit the decks, don't be fooled by the packages on pypi for anki.
+They all don't work...
+They probably worked with older versions of Anki, but no more.
+Sqlite is the way to go.
+This will definitely save you many hours and headaches.).